oracle/terraform-kubernetes-installer/README.md

 ## Known issues and limitations
 * Scaling or replacing etcd members in or out after the initial deployment is currently unsupported
 * Creating a service with `--type=LoadBalancer` is currently unsupported
-* Failover or HA configuration for the NAT instance is currently unsupported
+* Failover or HA configuration for NAT instance(s) is currently unsupported

 ## Contributing